eastgenomics/eggd_multiqc_to_workbooks/README.md

 - Insert size
 - Somalier Sex Check

-The tool also adds the text "Somalier" into cell A20 in the summary page of the workbook, as this is currently added manually.
+The tool also adds the text "Somalier" into cell A20 in the summary page of the workbook.
+Data is from somalier is added to B20, but currently the "Somalier text" is added manually by scientists when processing the workbooks.

 ## What data are required for this app to run? ##